What and when is International OpenCon Catalonia?

 How much does it cost?

-This covers your share of the costs for the accommodation (Friday and Saturday) and all meals from Friday dinner to Sunday lunch.
+This covers your share of the costs for accommodation (Friday, Saturday, Sunday) and all meals from Friday dinner to Monday lunch.
 Because these costs need to be paid upfront, we ask everybody who wants to reserve a place to pay their share of the costs ahead (see the registration page).

 What if I register and then I cannot attend?